 Pest description and damage Whiteflies are tiny, pure white, moth-like plant sucking insects.
 They lay tiny black eggs inserted on the undersides of leaves.
-The nymphs are yellowish and will also feed by sucking plant sap from the host.
-Leaves may turn yellow or dry and fall, or leaves may be covered by honeydew followed by the sooty mold fungus.
+The nymphs are yellowish and feed by sucking plant sap from the host.
+Leaves may turn yellow or dry and drop.
+Lower leaves may be covered by honeydew followed by the sooty mold fungus.
 Some whiteflies can transmit viruses.
-Fuchsias can be severely damaged by high populations of whiteflies.
+Fuchsias are damaged severely by high populations of whiteflies.

 For biology, life history, monitoring and management